CryptoGenics/esx_CryptoCustoms/README.md

 # esx_CryptoCustoms
 Custom Car dealer job based off esx_vehicleshop

+I didn't plan on releasing this but because of some toxic people I am forced to open source this before it hits the script black market or ends up with the wrong credits.

 - CarDealership garage
 - Sell custom cars to players
 - Have DEALER plate cars for employees